ppy/osu-wiki/wiki/Skinning_Tutorial/Interface/en.md

 #### Fail Screen

 The failed screen is very similar to the pause screen.
-A notable difference is that it only uses the pause-retry, pause-back buttons (does not use pause-continue) and uses the fail-background image instead.
+A notable difference is that it uses the fail-background image instead and it only uses the pause-retry and pause-back buttons (does not use pause-continue).

 **Just like the pause screen, the position of the warning arrows do not change.**